nidhaloff/igel/README.rst

 Run :code:`igel info` to get meta data about the project.

-you can run this command to get instructions:
+You can run the help command to get instructions:

 .. code-block:: console